-BADBOY Blasters Inc COMPANY 1720 Wallace Ave Canton,Ohio 44705.
+BADBOY Blasters Inc 1720 Wallace Ave Canton, Ohio 44705.
 BADBOY Blasters equipment should be properly maintained per the operating instructions.
 For peak performance of your equipment, use only genuine BADBOY Blasters replacement parts; accept no substitutes!
 The use of non-BADBOY Blasters parts will void the warranty.
-To order replacement parts, contact BADBOY Blasters @ 1-330-454-2699, fax us at 330-454-9690, or e-mail us @ badboyblasters@yahoo.com or our website www.badboyblasters.com and we will get back with you.
+To order replacement parts, contact BADBOY Blasters @ 1-330-454-2699, or fax us at 330-454-9690, or e-mail us @ badboyblasters@yahoo.com or our website www.badboyblasters.com .com and we will get back with you.
 CAUTION: Never use silica-based abrasives in BADBOY blast systems.

 DUST COLLECTOR MAINTENANCE

 Badboy Blasters uses a 600 CFM dust collection system.
-This allow a lot of air movement threw the cabinet for supreme vision.
-The filter bag is a .005 micron dust collection reservoir made of Polyester material.
-This MUST be serviced on a as needed basis.
+This allow a lot of air movement through the cabinet for supreme vision.
+The clear bottom bag is the dust collection reservoir and the white cloth bag is the .005 Micron dust bag which is made of Polyester material.
+This should be serviced on a as needed basis.
 If the bag looks to be pressurized simply shut off the dust collection motor and shake the filter bag.
 This might take up to a minute depending on how clogged the filter bag is.
 By doing this you are removing fine dust from the internal filter bag pours.
 The abrasive dust will collect in the bottom of the bag.
-If used more than two hours daily this process might have to be repeated up to 6 times a day.
-Once dust build up in the clear bag is over 6 inches it is recommended that the bag be dumped of dust material.
-THIS MATERIAL MUST BE DISPOSED OF IN ACCORDANCE WITH THE LAWS OF YOUR STATE.
+If used more than two hours daily this process might have to be repeated more often.
+Once dust build up in the bag is over 6 inches it is recommended that the bag be dumped of dust material.
+LAWS OF THE STATE.
 ALWAYS WEAR A RESPIRATOR AND SAFETY GLASSES DURING THIS PROCESS HV (HAND VALVE) OPERATION

 ALL DOORS MUST BE IN THE CLOSED AND LOCKED POSITION WHEN THIS VALVE IS IN THE ON POSITION The HV valve a BADBOY Exclusive.
-This allows the operator more freedom during the blasting operation as they don't have to hand squeeze nor stand on a foot pedal.
+This allows the operator more freedom during the blasting operation as they don't have to hand squeeze or stand on a foot pedal.
 Switching to the right is for direct pressure blasting and to the left for suction blasting.
-This is a great feature that allows you both types of blasting by the turn of a knob.
+This is a great feature and allows you both types of blasting by the turn of a knob.
 BADBOY Blasters has fabricated a cover for the HV valve (not shown) that prevents someone from accidentally bumping into the HV handle.
 The air will instantly blast when switched to the suction side.
 It takes about 6 seconds for pressure to build and begin blasting on the pressure side.
 Any maintenance on this valve the air supply must be disconnected for safety.
 It is recommended that periodically all fittings are checked for tightness.
 DIRECT PRESSURE SETUP